sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/2000 - methods/1300 - draft-document-range.md

 **Config**

-The following example shows using an Offset Y parameter with the Document Range method to extract multiline rows.
-Since the target cell precedes the anchor, the example uses a negative offset to capture the cell contents.
+The following example shows using an Offset Y parameter to extract content that precedes the anchor.
+This is an example of using the Document Range as an alternative to the Row method to extract multiline rows.

 ```json
 {